We Take Care of Our Own

 We Take Care of Our Own is a great read, an important addition to the Springsteen canon, and a serious look at the historical context of Springsteen's work in both American literature and visual art.
 Mary Gauthier, author of Saved by a Song: The Art and Healing Power of Songwriting

-Sawyers maps some of the most important issues at stake in Bruce Springsteen’s music, especially his twenty-first century work.
+Sawyers maps some of the most important issues at stake in Bruce Springsteen’s music, especially his twenty-first-century work.
 By drawing on recent interviews and writing, she brings a fresh perspective to his story.’

-Lauren Onkey, Professor of Music, George Washington University
+Lauren Onkey, professor of music, George Washington University

 JUNE SKINNER SAWYERS was born in Glasgow, Scotland, and has written and lectured extensively on Bruce Springsteen.
-Her Springsteen books include Racing in the Street: The Bruce Springsteen Reader, Tougher than the Rest: 100 Best Bruce Springsteen Songs, and, with Jonathan D. Cohen, Long Walk Home: Reflections on Bruce Springsteen (Rutgers Press, 2019).
+Her Springsteen books include Racing in the Street: The Bruce Springsteen Reader, Tougher than the Rest: 100 Best Bruce Springsteen Songs, and, with Jonathan D. Cohen, Long Walk Home: Reflections on Bruce Springsteen (Rutgers University Press, 2019).
 Her other books include Celtic Music, Read the Beatles, 10 Songs That Changed the World, Cabaret FAQ, and Bob Dylan’s New York.
 Her work has appeared in the Chicago Tribune, the San Francisco Chronicle, and the TLS, among other publications.
 In addition, she in an associate producer of Voices over the Water, a documentary on the Scottish diaspora

-ANDRE DUBUS III is the author of The Cage Keeper and Other StoriesBluesman, and the New York Times bestsellers, House of Sand and FogThe Garden of Last Days and the memoir, Townie, a #4 New York Times bestseller and a New York Times "Editors Choice."
+ANDRE DUBUS III is the author of The Cage Keeper and Other StoriesBluesman, and the New York Times bestsellers House of Sand and FogThe Garden of Last Days, and the memoir Townie, a #4 New York Times bestseller and a New York Times "Editors Choice."

 Introduction: In the Shadow of Plenty